Simatwa/python-tgpt/docs/README.md

 ## Passing Environment Variables

-Pytgpt **v0.4.6** onwards introduces a convention way of taking variables from the environment.
+Pytgpt **v0.4.6** introduces a convention way of taking variables from the environment.
 To achieve that, set the environment variables in your operating system or script with prefix `PYTGPT_` followed by the option name in uppercase, replacing dashes with underscores.

 For example, for the option `--provider`, you would set an environment variable `PYTGPT_PROVIDER` to provide a default value for that option.
 Same case applies to boolean flags such as `--rawdog` whose environment variable will be `PYTGPT_RAWDOG` with value being either `true/false`.
 Finally, `--awesome-prompt` will take the environment variable `PYTGPT_AWESOME_PROMPT`.